 "I knew we were well-positioned to disrupt the disruption," she said, her casual aside sounding more like a war cry.
 "Our goal in creating Werk It was to get 50 percent of podcasts hosted by women within five years.
 We have a little over two years to go, and we're close to 35 percent."

-Where the women's movement of the 70s popularised the idea that "the personal is political," championing feminist organising and the importance of sharing oral histories, Werk It seeks to do the same now.
+Where the women's movement of the 70s popularized the idea that "the personal is political," championing feminist organizing and the importance of sharing oral histories, Werk It seeks to do the same now.
 Today, women in podcasting still have to work against the tide of primarily male-based content.
 In this, an intimate and arguably most popular mode of entertainment, women are creating intrinsically personal and political shows through their very existence in the climate.

 Werk It aims to combine the educational—that includes a mentorship program and one-day podcast boot camp—with a range of sessions covering the creative audio process, ethics, storytelling, and sound design, as well as the business side of the industry.

 "We've been very focused on making every panel theatrical and engaging and not boring," said Paula Szuchman, WNYC's vice president of on-demand content.
 "It's a very high, low pop-culture thing… During the day, you've got Kelly McEvers [host of NPR's All Things Considered], and at night, you've got Amber Rose.
 It feels like a real range of what a woman is and what storytelling is."

 Szuchman is careful to note the importance of inclusion and diversity to their feminist mission; gender non-binary and genderqueer people are welcome to attend.
 "But if you're like, 'I'm a man and I want to come,' it's not really designed for you," she said, laughing.
 "I think that everyone who participates feels very invigorated."